idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

 !listing examples/libtorch_drl_control/libtorch_drl_control_sub.i block=Controls

-For this, we need to supply the controllable parameters using [!param](/Controls/LibtorchDRLControl/parameters).
+For this, we need to supply the controllable parameters using `parameters`.
-Then, we supply the neural net inputs using [!param](/Controls/LibtorchDRLControl/responses).
+Then, we supply the neural net inputs using `responses`.
 Lastly we define the scaling of the input (responses) and the output of the neural net.
 These must be consistent with the values of the [LibtorchDRLControlTrainer.md] object in the main application.